Starting as an engineering manager

 Driving outcomes

-Setting objectives and goals in order to align to a strategy is a big part of the job.
-Bringing alignment among teams to ensure timely delivery is one of the most important things you can help do.
-Minimizing the blame game and reminding that teams have to work together to achieve organisational objectives is an important aspect of this.
+Setting objectives and goals to align to a strategy is a big part of the job.
+Bringing alignment among teams to ensure timely delivery is one of the most significant things you can help do.
+Minimizing the blame game and reminding that teams have to work together to achieve organizational objectives is an indispensable aspect of this.

 Cultivating great leadership

-Of course there will be differences in opinions but the important thing is to help everyone understand the value of disagree and commit to achieve an outcome.
-In this case the outcome is to have a great company culture.
+Of course, there will be differences in opinions, but the essential thing is to help everyone understand the value of disagree and commit to achieving an outcome.
+In this case, the outcome is to have a great company culture.
 Be the coach that your managers will aspire to be.

 Older and more experienced managers